BONES OF THE LOWER LIMB

 Function

-• Supports attachment of the lower limbs
+• Supports attachment of your lower limbs

 Hip Bone